Necton MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly tells when to use: 'fix miscategorized transactions' and provides the source of IDs from sibling tools.
-It explains the side effect of creating a Category Rule, but does not explicitly state when not to use it.
+Explains when to use (fix miscategorized transactions, improve future accuracy) and the side effect of creating a Category Rule.
+References sibling tools for IDs, but does not explicitly state when not to use.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.